Multiparty Quantum Mutual Information: An alternative definition

-The operational quantum discord, employing von Neumann entropy, of three-party GHZ state and W state mixed with white noise is shown in Fig. \ref{op-dis-ghz-w}.
-Quite unexpectedly, we find that ${\cal D}_A \leq {\cal D}_{AB} \leq {\cal D}_{ABC}$, that is, quantumness increases when measurement is performed on larger number of subsystems.
+Quantum discord, employing von Neumann entropy, of three-party GHZ state and W state admixed with white noise is shown in Fig. \ref{dis-ghz-w}.
+Quite unexpectedly, we find that ${\cal D}_A \leq {\cal D}_{AB} \leq {\cal D}_{ABC}$, that is, quantumness increases when measurement is performed on a large number of subsystems.
+This observation seems to be independent of the definition of quantum mutual information.
+The symmetric quantum discord, which requires measurement on all the parties, reveals the maximal quantumness.
 This contradicts the interpretation of measured mutual information as classical information because measuring more than one subsystem should yield more classical information and hence less quantum discord.

-A natural question then arises: whether the above observation is a property of the operational quantum discord, i.e., quantum discord obtained using OQMI?
-Fig. \ref{ix-dis-ghz-w} displays conventional quantum discord (that is, quantum discord obtained employing conventional QMI $I_x$) of three-party GHZ state and W state mixed with white noise.
-Here also quantum discord increases when measurement is performed on larger number of subsystems.
-Thus above observation seems to be independent of the definition of QMI.
-Since, the symmetric version of quantum discord requires measurement on all the parties, it reveals the maximal quantumness.